Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 | sitecoreAccount                           | The username and password to a dev.sitecore.com accoutn with download permissions
 | AzureDeploymentID                         | The Resource Group name in azure that Habitat will be deployed to.
 If the group does not exist it will be created.
 | AzureRegion                               | The Geographic Azure Location of the Deployment [Azure Locations](https://azure.microsoft.com/en-us/global-infrastructure/locations/)
 | XConnectCertfilePath                      | xConnect Certificate Path.
-If left blank one will be generated for you
+This will be auto generated if left blank.
 | XConnectCertificatePassword               | xConnect Certificate Password.
 If XConnectCertfilePath is left blank and a cert is generated for you then the value will default to the word "secret"
 | SitecoreLoginAdminPassword                | Sitecore Administrator Password (8 Character Minimum)
 | SitecoreLicenseXMLPath                    | Sitecore license.xml Path
 | SqlServerLoginAdminAccount                | SQL Server Administrator Username (SA is not a valid admin name for Azure SQL)
 | SqlServerLoginAdminPassword               | SQL Server Administrator Password
 | containerName                             | name of the Azure container.
 This will be auto generated if left blank.
+By default hh-toolkit
 | storageAccountName                        | name of the Azure Storage Account.
 This will be auto generated if left blank.
+By default *AzureDeploymentID + Random Number*
 | ArmTemplateUrl                            | Azure SAS URL of the azuredeploy.json.
 This will be auto generated if left blank.
 | templatelinkAccessToken                   | Azure SAS token for the container.
 This will be auto generated if left blank.

+The Azure Container must have the following folder structure:

+* Container
+	* arm-templates
+	* wdps

 ### 4. Deploy Sitecore.HabitatHome.Content